 Years later, I realized that although I had survived dating violence, I had not overcome it.
 There were things I was still suffering as a result of that relationship.

-Inspired by God to write about my experiences, I published The Writing Was On The Wall (Recognizing The Warning Signs of Dating Abuse) and Words Will Never Hurt Me (Overcoming Childhood Memories of Domestic Violence).
+Inspired by God to write about my experiences, I published The Writing Was On The Wall (Recognizing The Warning Signs of Dating Violence).

-My mission is to spread awareness about dating and domestic violence by sharing resource & referral information, as well as my own story of survival through poetry readings, workshops, lectures, and one-on-one.
+My mission is to spread awareness about dating violence by sharing resource & referral information, as well as my own story of survival through poetry readings, workshops, lectures, and one-on-ones.

 If you are experiencing dating abuse text “loveis” to 77054, or call the National Dating Abuse Helpline at (866) 331-9474 or (866) 331-8453 (TTY).